fleetbase/docs/docs/developers/building-an-extension/developing-the-frontend.md

 ```

 Now when a haulage order type is selected the Fleet Ops order form will render you component allowing the user to key in vessel details to the order `meta` data which will be serialized and available as `get(order, 'vessel-name')` or on the backend as `$order->getMeta('vessel-name');`.

-## Putting it Together

-This covers the basics for developing the frontend for a Fleetbase extension, now let's put it all together in an example where we render a table of records with pagination.

-### The Route

-### The Controller

-### The Template